-site may be of national importance to paleontologists Gloucester County Times, via a left turn into the driveway past the program will feature a summary of the progress and discoveries that Dr. Lacovara and his paleontology students have made at the site "in our backyard."
-I hope to see a good turn out for what promises to be a very interesting presentation as evidenced from
+Dr. Lacovara has been excavating at the Inversand site located behind the Lowes store on Woodbury-Glassboro Road in Mantua.
+There will be a pre-lecture site visit available on Friday from 2-4 PM.
+(Access is via a left turn into the driveway past the Lowes entrance).
+Our regular evening program will feature a summary of the progress and discoveries that Dr. Lacovara and his paleontology students have made at the site "in our backyard."
+I hope to see a good turn out for what promises to be a very interesting presentation as evidenced from the following headlines from our local papers: